linux-lock/bpflock/README.md

    If in restrict mode, then the integrity mode of kernel lock down will be enforced for all processes that are not in the initial mnt namespace, and [kernel features](https://github.com/linux-lock/bpflock#311-kimg-options) to modify the running kernel are blocked.

  * Special access exceptions:
-   If running under `restrict` permission model, then a coma-separated list of allowed features can be specified:
+   If running under `restrict` permission model, then a coma-separated list of allowed features for all processes can be specified:
    - `unsigned_module` : allow unsigned module loading.
-   - `autoload_module` : allow automatic module loading.
    - `unsafe_module_parameters` : allow module parameters that directly specify hardware parameters to drivers
    - `dev_mem` : access to /dev/{mem,kmem,port} is allowed.